idaholab/virtual_test_bed/doc/content/pbfhr/steady/pebble.md

 !alert note
 INL has recently developed a continuous tracking algorithm to assess pebble depletion as they move through the core.
-This capability will complement this model in the near future.
+This capability will complement this model in the near future, as it is expended to study core depletion.